What is the minimum number of computers needed for a computer network?

-how many users are nomally in a peer to peer network?
+How many users are normally in a peer-to-peer network?

 Media access control address

-how many bits are typically covered in an IPv6 subnet mask?
+How many bits are typically covered in an internet protocol version 6 (IPv6) subnet mask?

-what series of AF instruction series covers communications and information?
+What series of Air Force instruction series covers communications and information?

-what network entitiy provides reliable, secure networks and network services for base level customers?
+What network entity provides reliable, secure networks and network services for base level customers?

-what network architecture has a network mangement platform on one computer system at a location that is responsible for all network mangement duties?
+What network architecture has a network management platform on one computer system at a location that is responsible for all network management duties?

-what network architecture use multiple systems for network mangement, with one system acting as a central server and the other working as clients?
+What network architecture uses multiple systems for network management, with one system acting as a central server and the others working as clients?

-What level of network mangement activity are you working at when you as the network manager are monitoring and troubleshooting components to eliminate the side-effect alarms and isolate problems to a root cause?
+What level of network management activity are you working at when you as the network manager are monitoring and troubleshooting components to eliminate the side-effect alarms and isolate problems to a root cause?

-what level of network mangement activity are you working at when the automated monitoring of components provides problem analysis, giving a root cause alarm for the problem at hand?
+What level of network management activity are you working at when the automated monitoring of components provides problem analysis, giving a root cause alarm for the problem at-hand?